Conceptual-Machines/magda-api/evals/README.md

-# AIDEAS OpenAI Evals
+# MAGDA OpenAI Evals

 Evaluation framework for one-shot generation mode using OpenAI's Evals framework.

 ## Architecture

-This evaluation suite calls the deployed AIDEAS API and analyzes the musical output using custom scorers.
+This evaluation suite calls the deployed MAGDA API and analyzes the musical output using custom scorers.

 ### Evaluation Criteria